TEACHING AND LEARNING AT BREAKSPEARE

 Developing communication, independence and social skills is an integral part in all curriculum areas.
 Our curriculum is functional; learning needs to be fun and it needs to have real meaning and relevance for the students.
 We provide our students with a curriculum that enhances their life skills.

-Upper school (KS4 and 16+) is organised to support students’ slow transition for lifelong learning in adulthood.
-The students have many opportunities to access community through our Arts Award, college links and practising everyday living skills in ‘The House’.
-The House is our independent living unit.
-The student undertake qualifications and courses that are externally moderated such as ASDAN or AQA.
+Phase Three (KS3, KS4 and 16+) is organised to support students’ slow transition for lifelong learning in adulthood.
+The students have many opportunities to access a wider community through our external and college links and practising everyday living skills.

-“It's hard to believe that when my son started this school he could barely catch a ball.
-Now, he seems to be no longer afraid to try something new, however difficult it may seem and we have seen him be adventurous elsewhere in his life.“
+“It’s hard to believe that when my son started this school he could barely catch a ball.
+Now, he seems to be no longer afraid to try something new, however difficult it may seem and we have seen him be adventurous elsewhere in his life”.
+Parent of Year 14 student.

 CURRICULUM DOCUMENTS